joshuamabina/dotfiles/README.md

 -[x] `w!!` to write to file as sudo

-- Automatically source the `.vimrc` after saving
-- Add mapping to create new line above/below and remain in normal mode
-- Remove openbox configurations
-- Remove apt configurations
+- Install tpope/unimpaired: among other things, adds new line above/below.
+- Navigate seemlessly between vim and tmux
+- YouCompleteMe: a completion engine
 - Install colorscheme for vimperator and muttator
 - Support expanding abbreviations with `emmet-vim`
 - Delegate time consuming tasks i.e. `+PluginInstall` to tmux
+- Search and replace using quickfix list
+- Automatically source the `.vimrc` after saving
 - Automatically save changes to disk
-- Navigate seemlessly between vim and tmux
-- YouCompleteMe: a completion engine
-- Search and replace using quickfix list
+- Remove openbox configurations
+- Remove apt configurations

 ## References